HDFS - Human Development and Family Science

 HDFS 359 Theories and Skills for the Human Services: 3 Credits (3 Lec)

-PREREQUISITE: Junior standing in Health and Human Development major or consent of instructor.
+PREREQUISITE: Junior standing in Human Development & Community Health or consent of instructor.
 (F, Sp) An overview of forming the professional helping relationship, the foundation for work in human services.
 An introduction to various family and counseling theories, modalities, ethics, and cultural competency.
 Development of interpersonal and professional skills for working with others

 HDFS 371 Research Methods in HHD: 3 Credits (3 Lec)